Academic Assistance Center

-- Created the Veterans Center in the K-State Student Union
+- VSS created the Veterans Center in the K-State Student Union.

-- Assisted more than 200 students who collectively logged in excess of 3,500 hours in the Center.
-On average, more than 30 students utilize the space per day when classes are in session
+- VSS assisted more than 200 students who collectively logged in excess of 3,500 hours in the Center.
+On average, more than 30 students utilize the space per day when classes are in session.

 Office of Student Life

-- Responded to 23 Critical Incident Responses (CIRTs) involving seriously disruptive or dangerous behaviors
+- Student Life responded to 23 Critical Incident Responses (CIRTs) involving seriously disruptive or dangerous behaviors.

 Powercat Financial Counseling